-Severe calima complications occur several times a year and last for a few days, usually 2 to 3 but sometimes a bit longer.
-The air becomes heavy, yellow, even orange, and everything is covered with a layer of dust, and if it rains ... there is a lot to clean ...
+Serious complications of calima happen several times a year and last several days.
+The air becomes heavy, yellow, even orange, and everything is covered with a layer of dust, and if it rains ... there is a loooot to clean ...

 Here you can check the air quality in Spain LINK